 Mountain Safety :

-- Water : Unlike so many other global mountainous regions, there is a surprising lack of surface water in the mountains and it is advisable to carry sufficient for your hike with a 10% reserve in the event of an emergency.
+- Water : Unlike so many other global mountainous regions, there is a surprising lack of surface water in the central section of the Outeniqua mountains and it is advisable to carry sufficient for your hike with a 10% reserve in the event of an emergency.
 The trails on the north facing slopes can get extremely hot and combined with extra moisture loss at altitude, it is best to carry more than your daily water consumption.

 - Protective apparel : As with any mountain, the weather can change quickly and it it is best to be prepared.
 Often a cloud base forms at about the 650m mark, creating a moist cold climate while the sun pours down on George below.

-- Navigation : The main trails are well defined, tough signage is lacking or needs up grading.
+- Navigation : The main trails are well defined, though signage is lacking or needs up grading.
 Either accompany a guide or someone that knows the route or do some desktop preparation and have a GPX track on a mobile device, GPS, or GPS watch.
-Some of the trails to have stone cairns marking the route but positioning is not always reliable.
+Some of the trails do have stone cairns marking the route but positioning is not always reliable.

 - Emergencies : Mobile signal is sketchy in sections while there full coverage in other sections.
 If you are on a new route or with hikers that are less experienced, monitor where you have signal so that you can head to that point to make an emergency call if required.

-do require attention of bitten, and while not requiring immediate attention, getting medical attention as soon as possible.
+do require attention if bitten, and while not requiring immediate attention, getting medical attention as soon as possible is advisable.
 Both species are cryptic ambush hunters and many hikers simply walk past them without seeing them.
 Both species like to sunbath to heat up on the trails or along side it, so it is best to be vigilant at all times.
 I often tell hikers that the most dangerous adder is the one that you don’t see.
 If you see one, maintain a safe distance from it (1.5m) and observe it keeping very still before moving off slowly.